salicius/salicius.com/README.md

  This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/.

  Copyright (c) 2016 Julian Garnier

+ To test the sites with VSCode click on index.html and open with Live Server.